philteigne/yesChef/backend/README.md

-LHL Node Skeleton
+Yes, Chef Backend Setup
 =========

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 2. Update the .env file with your correct local information
-  - username: `labber`
-  - password: `labber`
-  - database: `finals`
+  - database: `yes_chef`
 3. Install dependencies: `npm i`
 4. Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB